Beyond BI: other problems you can solve with Metabase

 A way to field frequently asked questions

-If you’re the only person in the office who knows SQL, you’re probably fielding a lot of questions—often the same questions.
-Metabase works really well as a place to share SQL queries with non-technical users (or even just snippets of SQL).
+If you’re the only person in the office who knows SQL, you’re probably fielding a lot of questions—often the same ones over and over.
+Metabase works really well as a place to share SQL queries with non-technical users (or even just useful snippets of SQL).
 Metabase also provides a friendly GUI interface that allows people to ask their own questions without writing SQL.

 - Create Metabase accounts for people.